univention/univention-portal/doc/concepts/10_architecture.md

 # Frontend Process

-1. On load, **Frontend** requests a quick view of the notifications
+1. On load after login, **Frontend** requests a quick view of the notifications

    ```http
    GET /notifications?query=latest HTTP/1.1
    Host: api.instance
    ```

-   It will receive an array of existing notifications - to be defined how much of the latest notifications are queried
+   It will receive an array of existing notifications - to be defined how much of the latest notifications are queried (configurable)

-   **API** will make sure that the user can only request notifications their DN (user_id) fits in
+   **API** will make sure that the user can only request notifications their DN (user_id) fits in (request header contains the portal access token with user information)
 2. **Frontend** connects **Socket** to continously receive new notifications
 3. **Frontend** will connect to all applications it knows/displays badges for and calls